rpedrodasilva10/python-todolist/README.md

 [
     {
         "taskID": "35872",
-        "description: "Do one thing"
+        "description": "Do this other thing"
     },
     {
         "taskID": "33812",
-        "description: "Do chores"
+        "description": "Do this other thing here"
     }
 ]
 ```